wemogy/documentation/docs-modules/media/self-hosting/environments.md

   operator: "Equal"
   value: "<ENVIRONMENT_NAME>"
   effect: "NoSchedule"

+affinity:
+  preferredDuringSchedulingIgnoredDuringExecution:
+  - weight: 1 # or 0, if pool has referred: false
+    preference:
+      matchExpressions:
+      - key: wemogy-media-environment
+        operator: In
+        values:
+        - <ENVIRONMENT_NAME>
 ```

 The environemnt can be set for each step in the workflow.
 When no environment is specified, the `default` environment will be used to schedule a step.